Translation disclaimer (Translation disclaimer)

 Learning from complaints

 We value feedback about the care and support we provide or arrange for you.
-We recognise that sometimes things 'go wrong' and are committed to addressing any issues that subsequently arise.
+We know that sometimes things 'go wrong' and we commit to address any issues that later arise.

 The resolution times for these were: